 The distribution of this presentation and other information in connection with the Offering in certain jurisdictions may be restricted by law and persons into whose possession this presentation or any document or other information referred to herein comes should inform themselves about and observe any such restrictions.
 Any failure to comply with these restrictions may constitute a violation of the securities laws of any such jurisdiction.
-This presentation and any materials distributed in connection with this presentation are not directed to, or intended for distribution to or use by, any person or entity that is a citizen or resident or located in any locality, state, country or other jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would require any registration or licensing within such jurisdiction.
+This presentation and any materials distributed in connection with this presentation are not directed to, or intended for distribution or use by, any person or entity that is a citizen or resident or located in any locality, state, country or other jurisdiction where such distribution, publication, availability or use would be contrary to law or regulation or which would require any registration or licensing within such jurisdiction.
 The Issuer does not accept any liability to any person in relation to the distribution or possession of this presentation in or from any jurisdiction.

 This presentation does not purport to identify all of the risks (direct and indirect) and information which may be associated with any decision relevant in respect of the proposed Offering.
+A non-exhaustive list of certain material risk factors relevant for the Issuer is included from slide 55

 Certain statements made in this presentation are forward-looking statements.
-Forward-looking statements are sometimes, but not always, identified by their use of a date in the future or such words as "anticipates", "aims", "believes", "continue", "could", "due", "estimates", "expects", "goal", "intends", "may," "plans", "project", "seeks", "should", "targets", "will" or the negative or other variations of these terms and related and similar expressions.
-Such statements are based on current expectations and are subject to risks and uncertainties that could cause actual results or developments to differ materially from any expected future events or results referred to in or implied by these forward-looking statements contained in this presentation speak only as of the date that this presentation was prepared and the Issuer does not undertake to update or revise any forward-looking statements, whether as a result of new information, future developments or otherwise.
+Forward-looking statements are sometimes, but not always, identified by their use of a date in the future or such words as "anticipates", "aims", "believes", "continue", "could", "due", "estimates", "expects", "goal", "intends", "may", "plans", "project", "seeks", "should", "targets", "will" or the negative or other variations of these terms and related and similar expressions.
+Such statements are based on current expectations and are subject to risks and uncertainties that could cause actual results or developments to differ materially from any expected future events or results referred to in or implications that this presentation speak only as of the date that this presentation was prepared and the Issuer does not undertake to update or revise any forward-looking statements, whether as a result of new information, future developments, occurrence of unanticipated events or otherwise.